chairleague/hots-rules/README.md

 ### Scheduling

-Match schedules are released the Friday before each week.
+Match schedules are released five days before match day.
 A team can disable match scheduling at any time by [visiting your team's leagues page](https://www.chairleague.com/account/teams).
 Scheduling can be reenabled whenever your team is ready to play again.

 Be aware that **matches that are not recorded on the website by the time the scheduler runs will be deleted, so make sure to [post your results](#results)** promptly!
 Additionally, if there is an odd number of teams in a division on a certain week, one team will have a bye for that week.